-For Cwm Cadlan SAC, it has been concluded that all of the majority of potential effects on this SAC can be screened out assuming that the additional technologies are implemented as part of the project.
+For Cwm Cadlan SAC, it has been concluded that all of the potential effects on this SAC can be screened out assuming that the additional technologies are implemented as part of the project.
 It is recommended that this requirement be secured via a planning condition.
-However, the levels of acid deposition cannot be screened out, and given the site's designation for grassland and fen habitats, there may be an adverse effect within acid-sensitive habitats within the SAC as a result of the Enviroparks scheme, both alone and in-combination effect with other projects.
-Chapter 9 identifies that consultation with Natural Resources Wales is suggested with respect to identifying possible mitigation options associated with this effect.